fboes/aerofly-weather/docs/command-line.md

 ### Microsoft Windows

-* [`aewx-weather.bat`](scripts/aewx-weather.bat): Interactive menu, will be used for desktop batch file.
+* [`aerowx-weather.bat`](scripts/aerowx-weather.bat): Interactive menu, will be used for desktop batch file.
-* [`aewx-metar.bat`](scripts/aewx-metar.bat): Ask user every time for METAR string.
+* [`aerowx-metar.bat`](scripts/aerowx-metar.bat): Ask user every time for METAR string.
-* [`aewx-checkwx.bat`](scripts/aewx-checkwx.bat): Ask user every time for ICAO code to fetch METAR information from CheckWX.
+* [`aerowx-checkwx.bat`](scripts/aerowx-checkwx.bat): Ask user every time for ICAO code to fetch METAR information from CheckWX.
-* [`aewx-metar-url.bat`](scripts/aewx-metar-url.bat): Ask user every time for ICAO code to fetch METAR information from pre-defined URL.
+* [`aerowx-metar-url.bat`](scripts/aerowx-metar-url.bat): Ask user every time for ICAO code to fetch METAR information from pre-defined URL.

 ### Linux / Mac OS X

-* [`aewx-weather.sh`](scripts/aewx-weather.sh): Interactive menu, will be used for desktop batch file.
+* [`aerowx-weather.sh`](scripts/aerowx-weather.sh): Interactive menu, will be used for desktop batch file.
-* [`aewx-metar.sh`](scripts/aewx-metar.sh): Ask user every time for METAR string.
+* [`aerowx-metar.sh`](scripts/aerowx-metar.sh): Ask user every time for METAR string.
-* [`aewx-checkwx.sh`](scripts/aewx-checkwx.sh): Ask user every time for ICAO code to fetch METAR information from CheckWX.
+* [`aerowx-checkwx.sh`](scripts/aerowx-checkwx.sh): Ask user every time for ICAO code to fetch METAR information from CheckWX.
-* [`aewx-metar-url.sh`](scripts/aewx-metar-url.sh): Ask user every time for ICAO code to fetch METAR information from pre-defined URL.
+* [`aerowx-metar-url.sh`](scripts/aerowx-metar-url.sh): Ask user every time for ICAO code to fetch METAR information from pre-defined URL.

 Environment variables
 ---------------------

-`aewx-checkwx` requires you to enter your API key every time the command is executed.
+`aerowx-checkwx` requires you to enter your API key every time the command is executed.
 For convenience you may store your API key in a local environment variable called `CHECKWX_APIKEY`.

-`aewx-metar-fetch` requires you to enter your base URL every time the command is executed.
-For convenience you may store your base URL in a local environment variable called `AEWX_URL`.
+`aerowx-metar-fetch` requires you to enter your base URL every time the command is executed.
+For convenience you may store your base URL in a local environment variable called `AEROWX_URL`.

 To set the environment variable use the following examples: